A reduction procedure and pipeline for the detection of trans-Neptunian objects using occultations

 On top of these quality cuts, we also disqualify batches or stars that have more than five candidate detections (regardless of whether these candidates passed the other cuts).
 Since true occultation events are rare (on the order of one in $10^4$--$10^5$ star-hours), we disqualify any star that produces five or more candidates in one observing run (typically one or two hours) or a batch with five or more candidates.
 In most cases this disqualifies a small subset of stars that are positioned near another star or a sensor artefact, or particularly noisy batches where the telescope was affected by, e.g., wind gusts.

-Finally, if a certain run has more than ten consecutive batches that are ``bad'', i.e., have a background $>50$ counts pixel$^{-1}$ or FWHM $>20''$, the run is aborted mid-way.
+Finally, if a certain run has more than ten consecutive batches that are ``bad'', i.e., have a background $>50$ counts pixel$^{-1}$ or star widths $>20''$, the run is aborted mid-way.
 This saves some analysis time for runs taken as the sun is rising, or when the telescope is badly de-focused.